What is cannabis?

 What makes our edibles different?

-All our edibles are produced on-site at Dosecann, our state-of-the-art facility in Charlottetown, PEI.
-Dosecann is committed to the ongoing research and development of high-quality cannabis products designed for everyday use.
+All our edibles are produced at our state-of-the-art facility in Charlottetown, PEI.
+Kolab is committed to the ongoing research and development of high-quality cannabis products designed for everyday use.
 All our products are rigorously tested to ensure a high quality, consistent serving with each use.

 What ingredients do you use to make your edibles?